matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Create VMs using a source image created from a disk with the data on it.
 10 GB of data is small enough to store on a single disk.
 By creating an image of a disk with the data stored on it, you can specify that source image when creating a VM.
 Other options would require the data scientist to copy the data from Cloud Storage to a disk on the VM.
-Google Drive would similarly require copying the data. loading into BigQuery would load data into a database, not a file system as specified in the requirements.
+Google Drive would similarly require copying the data.
+Loading into BigQuery would load data into a database, not a file system as specified in the requirements.

 31) A client has brought you in to help reduce their DevOps overhead.
 Engineers are spending too much time